YaelBusser/HACKAPI/README.md

 ### logs

-To view the logs, you can execute this request (requirement: logged in as an admin): http://localhost:4000/logs
+To view the logs, you can execute this request (requirement: logged in as an admin, username: admin, password: admin): http://localhost:4000/logs

 ### Access